Execution Types

 The risk: Complexity increases.
 You now maintain both a manual process and technical infrastructure.
 If either breaks down -- the automation glitches or you override it -- the system degrades.

-An algorithm handles everything from signal detection to order execution to position management.
+Fully automated execution is a style where an algorithm handles everything from signal detection to order placement to position management — the human role shifts from operator to engineer and monitor.
 The trader's role shifts from operator to engineer and monitor.

 Best for: Traders with programming skills who have a well-defined, backtested edge that does not require contextual judgment.
 High-frequency strategies and simple mean-reversion systems often work here.

 The risk: Automation amplifies both good and bad logic.
 A bug in your code can blow up an account in minutes.
-Market regime changes can turn a profitable bot into a losing one overnight.
+Market regime changes can turn a profitable bot into a losing one overnight — and unlike a discretionary trader who notices the shift, a bot will keep firing until you stop it.
+Automated does not mean unmonitored.

 | Dimension | Fully Discretionary | Rule-Assisted | Semi-Automated | Fully Automated |